GSLabDev/terraform-module-icp/README.md

 # terraform-provider-icp
 Terraform provider for ICP which is IBM's cloud orchestration platform.
-It helps in doing installation of ICP in Distributed and Base mode.
+It helps in doing installation of ICP(CE) in Distributed and Basic topology.

 # Terraform Libvirt Provider